IRIS-LAB/iris-back/README.md

 }
 ```

-The AuthorizationService is used to valide user authorization from a request.
+The AuthorizationService is used to validate user authorization from a request.

 ```typescript
 class MyAuthorizationProvider implements AuthorizationService {